 extensions directory.
 Within your custom directory, name your modules using a version naming convention such as:

-This convention corresponds to the SEMVER (Semantic Versioning) schema.
-NetSuite recommends that you use this schema when organizing your modules.
+NetSuite recommends that you use this convention when organizing your modules.
 For example, if you were creating a new module, your module may be named:

 This naming convention should also apply when extending an existing module.
 For example, if you are customizing the Case module, your custom module may be named: